 Jannet Matthew is a Long Beach resident with a passion for human rights and cultural heritage.
 Jannet is a native Spanish speaker and First-Generation American.
-Jannet is graduating from Southwestern Law School with her Juris Doctorate in Spring of 2017.
-She currently serves as an immigration law clerk, and intends on pursuing a career in immigration law.
+Jannet recently graduated in 2017 from Southwestern Law School with her Juris Doctorate.
+She is currently preparing to take the Bar exam and plans to pursue a career in corporate or immigration law.

 Jannet started her journey with We Are the Next in 2014 as a student intern, worked as part-time staff, and then became President of the Board.
 She is well-versed in our operations and programs, and works with our Youth Advisory Council.
 Her leadership on our board has been critical in shaping our programs for first-generation youth in the Long Beach region.

 Fernando Navarrete, Treasurer